slaeryan/slaeryan.github.io/posts/cylance-smartav-bypass.md

   </video>
 </figure>

 I did shorten the video to maintain brevity but note that the actual time to receive a shell would be longer.
-Oh and please ignore the watermark.
+Oh and please do ignore the watermark.